wuhkuh/talib/README.md

 seems abandoned as there have been no releases since 2007.

-The goal of this library is to have most indicators built-in, where missing indicators can be suggested through issues and pull requests.
+The goal of this library is to have most indicators built-in, where missing indicators can be suggested through the issue tracker and pull requests.

 If there's enough demand as well as developer time, the functions will be ported to a language that will process them faster than Elixir currently can.